 Variations in reporting are so large today that metrics like ROAS are causing a misdiagnosis of true channel health.
-This leads to the inefficient deployment of ad sepdn, causing even further performance degradation to the marketing ecosystem.
-ROAS is important, but if it is the only metric you calculate, the results will be misleading.
+This leads to the inefficient deployment of ad spend, causing even further performance degradation to the digital marketing ecosystem.
+ROAS is important, but if it is the only key metric you calculate, the results will be misleading.

-ROAS only takes into account advertising costs and revenue, but there are a ton of other expenses that a business incurs (things like shipping, storage, production & maintenance, and manpower).
-You need to optimize every area of your business to make a profit, which is why it's vital to calculate ROAS alongside other important ecommerce metrics like CPC, CTR, AOV, MER, and LTV.
+ROAS only takes into account obvious advertising costs and how much revenue you generated, but there are a ton of other expenses that a business incurs (things like shipping, storage, production & maintenance, and manpower).
+You need to optimize every area of your business to make a profit, which is why it's vital to calculate ROAS alongside other metrics like CPC, CTR, AOV, MER, and LTV.

 Let's take CAC and MER, specifically.